4c74356b41/4c74356b41.github.io/_posts/2019-01-20-iterate_over_array_with_objects_that_do_not_have_identical_properties.md

                 {
                     "name": "GatewaySubnet",
                     "addressPrefix": "10.2.0.0/24",
-                    "networkSecurityGroup": "NSG-AllowAll", // these have to be different only because I'm creating them in the same template, if they were external you can have them identical
+                    "networkSecurityGroup": "NSG-AllowAll", // these have to be different only because I'm creating them in the same template, these can be identical
                     "routeTable": "UDR-Default"
                 },
                 {
                     "name": "UnTrusted",
                     "addressPrefix": "10.2.1.0/24",
-                    "networkSecurityGroup": "NSG-AllowAll1" // these have to be different only because I'm creating them in the same template, if they were external you can have them identical
+                    "networkSecurityGroup": "NSG-AllowAll1" // these have to be different only because I'm creating them in the same template, these can be identical
                 },
                 {
                     "name": "routed",